-Who can forget singing the Teenage Mutant Ninja Turtles theme with their friends, or coming home from school and turning on the TV just in time to hear the opening notes of Batman: The Animated Series (which you'll get to hear plenty when the
+Who can forget singing the Teenage Mutant Ninja Turtles theme with their friends, or coming home from school and turning on the TV just in time to hear the opening notes of Batman: The Animated Series?

 The Greatest American Hero2 of 12

 Even if you’ve never seen the cult classic Greatest American Hero in which an average guy gets a special alien suit that gives him superpowers, you’ve definitely heard the theme song, “Walking On Air.”

 The show only lasted a few seasons – though it’s often brought up as deserving a revival, something that’s recently been put into motion.
 But “Walking On Air” has a shelf-life of its own, infecting pop culture from Seinfeld, to Family Guy, and even Homestar Runner.

 Before he was a late night talk show host, Space Ghost was a more traditional superhero created in the 60s for Hanna-Barbera’s burgeoning action cartoon line-up.

 Anchored by that distant cry and an eerie Theremin howl, the simple theme encapsulates everything great about Space Ghost, from its 60s sci-fi feel to the unearthly nature of its hero.

 Only a legendary rock band like Queen could craft a theme song as outlandish as the one they wrote for 1980’s Flash Gordon and still manage to make it one of the most enduring and unassailable superhero theme songs of all time.

 From it’s thumping backbeat, to Freddie Mercury’s chants of “FLASH!
 Ahhhh ahhhhh!” to Brian May’s signature harmonic riffs, every aspect of this song is totally unexpected, a little bit silly, and wildly outlandish – just like the movie that it was written for.